The Girl in the Red Cloak

 The two girls hugged each other tightly while jumping up and down in excitement.

-"I missed you, so much" Scarlet said, while hugging her sister tightly.
+"I missed you, so much" Scarlet said, embracing her sister once more.

 "I missed you too" Ruby said, hugging her back.